kalebheitzman/grav-plugin-events/README.md

 This is an events plugin that works with [Grav CMS](http://getgrav.org)  1.0.10+.
 You can create single and repeating events using `event` frontmatter on any page you choose.
 The Events Plugin provides templates for both listing and full calendar views. *Be sure to copy over the yaml files in the blueprints folder so you can edit events in your admin section.*

-[View the demo](http://brandr.grav.co) *The demo is running the development version of this plugin.
+[View the demo](http://brandr.grav.co) *Sidenote: the demo is running the development version of this plugin.
 From time to time you may see features that haven't been released yet.*

 ### Installation